CoreumFoundation/coreum/docs/api.md

 ### Vote

 ```
-Vote represents a prevote, precommit, or commit vote from validators for
+Vote represents a prevote or precommit vote from validators for
 consensus.
 ```